-Sortalism.
-According to some versions of essentialism, an object's essence determines not only which category it belongs to, but also the object's very identity.
-According to this view, it's by virtue of knowing that Fido is a dog that you know (in principle) how to identify Fido over time, how to distinguish Fido from other surrounding objects, and how to determine when Fido came into existence and when he will go out of it.
+According to some versions of essentialism, an object's essence determines not only which category it belongs to but also the object's very identity.
+According to this view, it is by virtue of knowing that Fido is a dog that you know (in principle) how to identify Fido over time, how to distinguish Fido from other surrounding objects, and how to determine when Fido came into existence and when he will go out of it.
 In particular, if Fido happens to lose his dog essence, then Fido not only ceases to be a dog, he ceases to exist entirely.
 As we noted in discussing essentialism, not all categories provide these identity conditions.
-Being a pet, for example, doesn't lend identify to Fido, since he may continue to survive in the wild as a nonpet.
-According to one influential view (Wiggins, 1980), the critical identity-lending category is the one that answers the question What is it? for an object, and since basic-level categories are sometimes defined in just this way, basic-level categories are the presumed source of the principles of identity.
+Being a pet, for example, does not lend identify to Fido, since he may continue to survive in the wild as a non-pet.
+According to one influential view (Wiggins, 1980), the critical identity-lending category is the one that answers the question What is it? for an object; and since basic-level categories are sometimes defined in just this way, basic-level categories are the presumed source of the

+Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. principles of identity.
 (Theories of this type usually assume that identity conditions are associated with just one category for each object, since multiple identity conditions lead to contradictions; see Wiggins, 1980).
-Contemporary British philosophy tends to refer to such categories as sortals, however, and we will adopt this terminology here.
+Contemporary British philosophy tends to refer to such categories as sortals, and we will adopt this terminology here.

 Sortalism plays an important role in current developmental psychology because developmentalists have used children's mastery of principles of identity to decide whether these children possess the associated concept.
-In some well-known studies, Xu and Carey (1996) staged for infants a scene in which (e.g.) a toy duck appears from one side of an opaque screen and then returns behind it.
+Xu and Carey (1996) staged for infants a scene in which (e.g.) a toy duck appears from one side of an opaque screen and then returns behind it.
 A toy truck next emerges from the other side of the screen and then returns to its hidden position.
 Infants habituate after a number of encores of this performance, at which time the screen is removed to reveal both the duck and truck (the scene that adults expect) or just one of the objects (duck or truck).
-Xu and Carey report that younger infants (e.g., 10 month-olds) exhibit no more surprise at seeing one object than at seeing two, while older infants (and adults) show more surprise at the one-object tableau.
-Xu and Carey also show in control experiments that younger and older infants perform identically if they see a preview of the two starring objects together before the start of the performance.
+Xu and Carey reported that younger infants (e.g., 10-montholds) exhibit no more surprise at seeing one object than at seeing two, while older infants (and adults) show more surprise at the one-object tableau.
+Xu and Carey also showed in control experiments that younger and older infants perform identically if they see a preview of the two starring objects together before the start of the performance.
 The investigators infer that the younger infants lack the concepts DUCK and TRUCK, since they are unable to use a principle of identity for these concepts to discern that a duck cannot turn into a truck while behind the screen.
-Xu and Carey's experiments have sparked a controversy about whether the experimental conditions are simple enough to allow babies to demonstrate their grip on object identity (see Wilcox & Baillargeon, 1998; Xu, in press), but for present purposes what's important is the assumption that infants' inability to re-identify objects over temporal gaps implies lack of the relevant concepts.
+Xu and Carey's experiments have sparked a controversy about whether the experimental conditions are simple enough to allow babies to demonstrate their grip on object identity (see Wilcox & Baillargeon, 1998; Xu, 2003), but for present purposes what is important is the assumption that infants' inability to reidentify objects over temporal gaps implies lack of the relevant concepts.